What MLLMs Learn about When they Learn about Multimodal Reasoning: Experiments

 To isolate the role of textual reasoning, we compare performance on textual descriptions $C^{\mathrm{txt}}_k$ and visual diagrams $C^{\mathrm{img}}_k$, which encode identical information conditioned on the question $Q_k$.
 This parallel annotation lets us track how multimodal training affects each modality.
 We report accuracy differences (percentage points) before and after multimodal finetuning.

-\Cref{fig:corr_text} (right) shows that textual SFT mainly improves textual reasoning, while multimodal RL applied afterward yields larger multimodal gains by shifting its effect to perception and integration.
+\Cref{fig:text} shows that textual SFT mainly improves textual reasoning, while multimodal RL applied afterward yields larger multimodal gains by shifting its effect to perception and multimodal-specific residuals.
 Direct multimodal RL without textual SFT gives only modest improvements in both modalities, and poor-quality multimodal SFT degrades multimodal performance more than textual reasoning, with RL only partially recovering the gap.